Coverage is subject to the specific terms of the member's benefit plan.

 - Evaluation of individual with either normal or equivocal endoscopic findings and reflux symptoms that are refractory to proton pump inhibitor (PPI) therapy; or

-- Evaluation of concomitant GERD in with adult-onset, non-allergic asthma suspected of having reflux-induced asthma.
+- Evaluation of concomitant GERD in with adult-onset, non-allergic asthma suspected of having reflux-induced asthma; or

-Twenty-four (24) hour catheter-based esophageal pH monitoring may be considered medically necessary in infants or children unable to report or describe symptoms of reflux with:
+Twenty-four (24) hour catheter-based esophageal pH monitoring or multichannel intraluminal impedance-pH monitoring may be considered medically necessary in infants or children unable to report or describe symptoms of reflux with: